Shaerys/GettingAndCleaningData/README.md

 > read.table("activity_averages.txt", header=TRUE)

-The feature names for this dataset are the same as from the first measurements dataset, except that they are prefixed with the label "Average".
+The feature names for this dataset are the same as from the first measurements dataset, except that they are prefixed with the label "Avg", short for Average.